KBentley57/DescriptiveStats/README.md

 # DescriptiveStats
-A small command line utility to quickly generate basic descriptive stats from stdin
+A small command line utility to quickly generate basic descriptive stats from stdin.
+Use it as a filter with pipes, or read a file with\

+$ ./ds < input

 **USAGE:**